What is a credit card and it isn’t

 In other words, all unpaid amounts that are ow

-ed on your current invoice are rolled onto the subsequent bill and you will be charged an interest charge on the top.
-The debt could easily grow.
+ed on your current invoice is rolled onto the subsequent bill and you will be charged an interest charge on the top.
+The debt could easily grow. interest and charges.

 What is a credit card does and doesn’t